knoxa/knoxa.github.io/examples/DEV-MUC3-0325.md

 	NER1: "SALVADOR" is a person
 	...

 Each of these is a *mention*.
 The MUC-3 list has all mentioned names, including the shorter versions of names that refer to full names.
-Our simple dictionary matching approach has the shorter version matching part of the longer version, making it easy to identify *co-reference* relationships between pairs of mentions:
+Our simple dictionary matching approach finds the shorter version matching part of the longer version, making it easy to identify *co-reference* relationships between pairs of mentions:

 	COREF1: "ROSA CHAVEZ" refers to "GREGORIO ROSA CHAVEZ"
 	COREF1: "ROSA CHAVEZ" refers to "SALOMON ENRIQUE ROSA CHAVEZ"